-Lawtons Solicitors has extensive experience of complex and substantial fraud cases, both in the UK and abroad.
+London defence solicitors, Lawtons, has extensive experience of complex and substantial fraud cases, in the capital, the Home Counties, the whole of the UK and abroad.

 What we continue to prove time and time again, is that the first steps are critical to success.
 Seeking legal guidance early on can minimise damage to personal and professional reputation.

 At short notice we can pull together a multi-disciplinary team, ready to advise on all implications of a fraud allegation and provide tactical and strategic guidance on the best way forward.